ioggstream/request-signing/draft-richanna-http-message-signatures.md

 ## Verifying a Signature {#verify}

 In order to verify a signature, a verifier MUST:

+1. Examine the signature's metadata to confirm that the signature meets the requirements described in this document, as well as any additional requirements defined by the application such as which header fields or other content are required to be covered by the signature.

+2. Use the received HTTP message and the signature's metadata to recreate the Signature Input, using the process described in {{canonicalization}}.

+3. Use the signature's Algorithm and Verification Key Material with the recreated Signing Input to verify the signature value.

 A signature with a Creation Time that is in the future or an Expiration Time that is in the past MUST NOT be processed.